ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 linearized sequence of state requests, although the exact ordering is unpredictable when there are multiple senders making requests.

-In the second category, the rocksdb API presents itself synchronously, but database and tree handles are cloneable and can be moved between threads.
-All that's required to process some request asynchronously is to clone the appropriate handle, move it into an async block, and make the call as part of the future.
-(We might want to use Tokio's blocking API for this, but this is an implementation detail).

 Because the state service has exclusive access to the rocksdb database, and the state service sees a linearized sequence of state requests, we have an easy way to opt in to asynchronous database access.
 We can perform rocksdb operations